emreynr/Spring-MVC/README.md

 ## Full Stack App for Employee CRUD

 A simple project for management to employees.
-Developed with Thylemeaf.
+Developed with Spring Thymeleaf.

 Requirements:
   - For use, need Java 17 other newer version.